• Home

 Summary

 In late October 2020, our senior consultants were called to support a local Purfleet operator that came into serious hot water with the DVSA.
-In fact the water was so hot… it was boiling; a Public Inquiry has bee called.
+In fact, the water was so hot… it was boiling; a Public Inquiry has been called.

-We ARE hands-on and, for the daily fee of £350, this operator got 10 solid hours of work, excluding brakes.
+We ARE hands-on and, for the daily fee of £350, this operator got 10 solid hours of work, excluding breaks.
 Here’s what we did and how we did it (in brief):

 The preamble: